ibm-cloud-docs/vpc/backup_service_vpc_best_practices.md

    * If your volume already contains tags, verify that another backup policy isn't already backing up the volume.
 If that's the case, remove the extra tag from the volume so that it is not backed up twice, and incurring extra costs.

-   * Set a retention period that does not exceed the total backup limitation of 10 TB.
+   * Set a retention period that does not exceed 1000 days, and does not result in the total volume of backups over 10 TB.
 For hourly backups, you might need a shorter retention period than daily or weekly backups.

 Create a weekly backup plan for archived data: